Property Management Business Plan

 Referrals

-Additionally, [company name] will aggressively network with useful sources such as home contractors, real estate development companies, and businesses.
+Additionally, [Property Management Business Name] will aggressively network with useful sources such as home contractors, real estate development companies, and businesses.
 This network will generate qualified referral leads.

 Online Marketing

-[Company name] will invest resources in two forms of geographically-focused internet promotion—organic search engine optimization and pay-per-click advertising.
+[Property Management Business Name] will invest resources in two forms of geographically focused internet promotion: organic search engine optimization and pay-per-click advertising.
 The Company will develop its website in such a manner as to direct as much traffic from search engines as possible.
-Additionally, it will use highly-focused, specific keywords to draw traffic to its website, where potential clients will find a content-rich site that presents [Company name] as the trustworthy, well-qualified property management firm that it is.
+Additionally, it will use highly focused, specific keywords to draw traffic to its website, where potential clients will find a content-rich site that presents [Company name] as the trustworthy, well-qualified property management firm that it is.

 Publications

-[Company name] will list its properties for rent and sale in key local publications, including newspapers, area magazines, and its own newsletter.
-Additionally, the company will print brochures and place them in specific locations frequented by target individuals, such as small business development centers and accountants.
+[Property Management Business Name] will list its properties for rent and sale in key local publications, including newspapers, area magazines, and its own newsletter.
+Additionally, we will print brochures and place them in specific locations frequented by target individuals, such as small business development centers and accountants.

 Community Events/Organizations